Ikramuddin21/next-car-client/README.md

 # Next Car
 #### This is a full stack and authenticated general car shop website.
-Its features are normal users access home page, all cars page and blog page.
-Authenticated user access to order place, dashboard page, order history page and send messages page.
-Admin users access to manage orders page, add products page, manage products page and create admin.
+Its features are normal users access :
+- Home page
+- All cars page
+- Blog page
+#### Authenticated user access to :
+- Order place page and place order
+- Dashboard page
+- My Order page and delete order
+- Review page and send review.
+This Review show home page
+#### Admin users access to :
+- Manage all orders page and update status and delete order
+- Add products page, product added and this product show cars page
+- Manage products page and manage product
+- Make admin

 ## Technologies
 ### Frontend
 - JavaScript